The short version is I’m a researcher at the Brown Institute for Media Innovation at Columbia University.

 - Conflict Urbanism: Colombia, an interactive mapping and spatial analysis project examining the Colombian conflict and its effect in the urban environment.
 Kurgan, L., Saldarriaga, J., Rettberg, A., 2015 - 2017.

 - Mapping Mughal Hindustan, 1500 - 1600 CE, a scholarly and interactive mapping project which re-frames the various sites of early Mughal Hindustan as affective geography.
-Ahmed, M., Saldarriaga, J., Devulapalli, S., Fattaleh, N., Sá Pereira, M., in progress.
+Ahmed, M., Saldarriaga, J., Devulapalli, S., Fattaleh, N., Sá Pereira, M., 2018.

 - How We Die, a dynamic topographical installation that visualizes the leading causes of death in New York City between 2007 and 2013.
 Saldarriaga J., Sanchez, S., 2018.